ronaldl29/public-domain-recipes/example.md

 Note that you can create a `your-name.json` file in `data/authors` to add personal links and donation addresses if you want more specific credit.
-If you do this, for the `author:` line the in the metadata, include the bare file name of the json file.
+If you do this, for the `author:` line in the metadata, include the bare file name of the json file.
 For example, my file is `data/authors/luke-smith.json`, so I would put `author: luke-smith`.